sjbylo/lab-ocp4/workshop/content/exercises/85-operator-example.md

 In this exercise you will learn about the Etcd Operator.

 Go to the console page "[Installed Operators](%console_url%/ns/%project_namespace%/clusterserviceversions)" where the Etcd Operator should be seen.
-If it is not visible, then the OpenShift Platform Administrator needs to subscribe to it.
+If it is not visible, then the OpenShift Platform Administrator needs to subscribe to it and ensure it's available for ``all namespaces on the cluster``.

 First, check what's running in your project: